syrianarchive/syrianarchive-investigations/investigations/hass.md

 - Time: ~ 14:42 - 15:08 Damascus Time
 - Casualties: Not reported
 - Injured: Not reported
-- Attacks: Four - Five Airstrikes
+- Attacks: ~ 3 - 4 Airstrikes
 - Munitions identified: Two munitions can be identified in the video published by Orient News
 - Potentially responsible: Russian or Syrian Airforce